sfioritto/planningforaliens-old/_posts/2014-01-06-sketching-with-css.md

 struggling with every day.
 Look for pain, anguish, guilt, frustration, etc. Take the pain away ... $$$.

-<span class="note">Don't do customer interviews.
-I used to do
-these, but people lie (usually to be nice).
-Just go read what they are saying on the sites they hang out on, this will be much more truthy.</span>
+(Don't do customer interviews.
+I used to do these, but people lie (usually to be nice).
+Just go read what they are saying on the sites they hang out on, this will be much more truthy.)

-The hardest part about this phase for me was to not get distracted by product ideas.
+The hardest part about the research phase for me was to not get distracted by product ideas.
 I was always tempted by articles or comments where people were asking specifically for software and then I'd start dreaming about how I would make it, how much I'd charge, etc. This is